sandraebirim/IDD-Fa19-Lab3/README.md

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

-Softpot - 10k resistor
+Softpot - A 10k resistor provided a reasonable range of voltages.

-Photocell - 5k resistor

-CHECK
+Photocell - A total of 5k resistance was reasonable and this was achieved by putting 5, 1k resistors in series.

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**